gazebosim/docs/blueprint/install.md

 If that loads, you can continue to use Ignition with Ogre 1, just be sure to specify `ogre` in your SDF files instead of `ogre2`.

-To enable Ogre 2 support, you'll need to update your computer's OpenGL version, which may require updating graphics card drivers.
+To enable Ogre 2 support, you'll need to update your computer's OpenGL version.
+As suggested on the Ogre logs, this may require updating your graphics card drivers.